FinalCAD/csv2hash/README.md

 It produces :

-	value of aswering is not supported, please you one of [yes, no]
+	value of answering is not supported, please use one of [yes, no]

 ### Default values